VISIONARY INSTITUTE

 Recontextualising Joseph Beuys ’iconic performance How to Explain Pictures to a Dead Hare, and Lygia Clark’s Walking (Caminhando)-a participatory proposition that embodies process, transformation, and continuous becoming- this project re-animates enigmatic gestures from the mystical to the material, from art’s symbolic engagement to its potential for ecological renewal.
 This work invites participants into a conversation with the living world, engaging in slow, durational acts of attentiveness through foraging walks and experimental art interventions.
 It proposes a departure from institutionalized extractivist frameworks, instead constructing a post-scarcity, land-based practice animated by the possibility of living, loving and working well.

-Art here is not a commodity but a commons, a site of speculation, experimentation, and radical pedagogy.
+Art here is not a commodity but a commons, a site of speculation, experimentation, and radical gift and pedagogy.
 This project explores how artistic research—when practiced as an intuitive, embodied, and joyful multispecies encounter—can resist reductionist epistemologies and expand possibilities for knowledge creation.
-By excavating the esoteric and ecological undercurrents within radical art education, this work critiques technocratic academic paradigms that have marginalized experimental approaches.
+By excavating the esoteric and ecological undercurrents within radical art education, this work critiques technocratic academic paradigms that have marginalized experimental and embodied approaches.
 It asks: Can artistic research cultivate an ethics of care?
 How might non-linear, multimodal, and multispecies methodologies reshape knowledge and practice?
 This project builds an alternative model of inquiry—one that is akin to foraging-an open-ended yet rigorous, fostering more equitable, ecologically attuned futures beyond the extractive gaze.